huttmf/nelder-mead/README.md

 optimization of antenna arrarys at one point and implemented several versions of the Nelder-Mead algorithm.

-Reference
+Reference for the creation of the initial simplex.
 D. J. Wilde and C. S. Beightler, Foundations of Optimization.
-Englewood Cliffs, N.J., Prentice-Hall, 1967.
+Englewood Cliffs, N.J., Prentice-Hall, 1967, p.
+319

 ## Installation